NEW HOPE ACADEMY PRIMARY SCHOOL and KINDERGARTEN

 Honiara, Solomon Islands

-New Hope Academy has the reputation of being the best schools in the area, even with minimal equipment and playground facilities.
+2016 - New Hope Academy has the reputation of being the best schools in the area, even with minimal equipment and playground facilities.
 It is one of the cheapest private schools, with a fee of $350 SB per term.
 The government schools charge $450 per term.
 The Kindergarten had no electricity until WFWP Australia donated solar panels.

-Mrs. Selina Galo, Principal of the New Hope Academy, shared the philosophy behind the school as being value and family centred; teaching the children to develop their hearts through sharing, developing empathy and understanding.
-The kindergarten has a strong parent’s association.
+Mrs. Selina Galo, Principal of New Hope Academy since its opening, shared the school philosophy as being value and family centred.
+Children are taught to develop their hearts through sharing, developing empathy and understanding.
+The kindergarten has always had a strong parent’s association.
 Twice a year the association hosts fundraising lunches; attracting VIPs, government officials and the local community for support.

 For more information and how to support, please contact us.